 Heading further east you’ll find an area of winding streets with a fine selection of Nerja restaurants and tapas bars as well as some interesting shops.
+This is the focus of much of Nerja’s nightlfe.
 Small hotels are scattered around this part of town including the Nerja Parador which has easy access to Burriana Beach.
 There are many apartments for rent from Burriana beach all the way up to the main road which goes out to the Nerja Caves.
 Across this road is Capistrano Village which has almost developed into an independent village on the outskirts of town.
 It offers plenty residential properties for rent and there are regular buses into the centre of Nerja if you don’t fancy the 20 minute walk into town.
 If you rent a car you can drive into Nerja and park at the cheap and convenient parking which is located right next to the Balcon de Europa (look for the Parking sign pointing left about 100m after passing the Mercadona supermarket off c/San Miguel).

 West of the Balcon de Europa is a completely different part of town which leads to some larger hotels down near Playa La Torrecilla.
 Here you’ll find more British pubs but it’s far from a ‘Little Britain’.
 On Tuesdays the Nerja market takes place in the streets that make up the far western part of town so be sure not to leave your hire car parked there on Monday night or it will have been towed away the next morning.
 The market attracts locals and tourists from miles around to its hundreds of varied stalls.
 If you’re not interested in markets then this could be a good day to take a half day excursion up the mountain to the beautiful village of Frigiliana or simply escape the busy streets at one of Nerja’s beaches.

 At Plaza Cavana, just behind the church, there’s a mini-train (or “wally trolley” according to the locals) that takes a regular tour around Nerja.
 Alternatively, jump on one of the horse and carts which operate from the Balcon de Europa.